bjzhb666/MLLM-CL/README.md

 Continually adding domain knowledge is crucial for constructing a powerful MLLM.

 To achieve this goal, we propose domain continual learning and choose five mainstream and common domains: remote sensing, medical, science, autonomous driving and finance.
-In domain continual learning, the training
+In domain continual learning, the training set and test set are IID.
 ### Ability Continual Learning
 Domain continual learning assumes that training and test data are IID.
 However, achieving IID between training and test sets is often challenging in real-world scenarios.
+In ability continual learning, we assume that the training and test data are non-IID.

 We select four fundamental abilities for the MLLM to learn sequentially: OCR, math \& logic, visual perception and GUI agent.